 Q: Are you willing to treat people with many different diagnoses?

 A: We will make a decision individually from case to case.

 Q: How long does it take?

-A: The first treatment can take up to 3 hours.
-Then an evaluation is made and, if not all symptoms are eliminated, there is repetition of the process.
+A: The first treatment can take up to 2 hours.
+Then there are always 2 follow up sessions, where an evaluation is made and, if not all symptoms are eliminated, the process is repeated.

 Q: What happens if this process doesn’t work, or if it works only partially?